pubky/pubky-nexus/docs/decentralization.md

 `(:User)-[:HOSTED_BY]->(:Homeserver)` edge, so the indexer knows which users to pull from which HS.

-This runs as parallel watcher threads started in `NexusWatcher::start` (`nexus-watcher/src/service/mod.rs`):
+This runs as parallel watcher threads started in `NexusWatcher::start`:
 - `default-homeserver` (Section 2)
 - `external-homeservers` (Section 3)
 - `user-hs-resolver` (Section 4), and